learnbyexample/scripting_course/Perl_curated_resources.md

     * [syntax of regular expressions](https://perldoc.perl.org/perlre)
     * [FAQ on regular expressions](https://perldoc.perl.org/perlfaq#perlfaq6:-Regular-Expressions)
 * Practice and general regexp tutorials (i.e they may not be Perl specific)
-    * [regex101](https://regex101.com/) — online regex tester, has an option for [PCRE](https://www.pcre.org/), shows explanations, has reference guides and ability to save and share regex
+    * [regex101](https://regex101.com/) — online regex tester, shows explanations, has reference guides and ability to save and share regex
-    * [debuggex](https://www.debuggex.com) — railroad diagrams for regular expressions, select flavor as PCRE before use
+    * [debuggex](https://www.debuggex.com) — railroad diagrams for regular expressions
     * [stackoverflow: what does this regex mean?](https://stackoverflow.com/q/22937618/4082052)
-    * [regexcrossword](https://regexcrossword.com/) — practice by solving crosswords, read 'How to play' section before you start, only support JS flavor
+    * [regexcrossword](https://regexcrossword.com/) — practice by solving crosswords, read 'How to play' section before you start, only supports JS flavor

 ## Reading lists